Three Little Chickpeas

 How to cook fried rice without oil

-Preheat a nonstick pan on medium heat.
-Once hot add the onions and cook until translucent and starting to brown.
+Heat a nonstick pan on medium heat.
+Once hot, add the onions and cook until translucent and starting to brown.
 Add a splash of water as needed when they start to stick to prevent them from burning.
 Keeping a bowl or a squeeze bottle of water nearby is handy with oil-free sautéing.

 cooked onions, garlic, and ginger in a pan